nutanix-japan/nai-llm/docs/airgap_nai/airgap_nai_pre_reqs.md

 ## Request Access to Model on Hugging Face

+Gated models will require a Hugging Face token to be able to download.

+In this section we will create a token as Meta-Llama is a gated model.

+!!! info

+    Non-gated models can be directly downloaded using Hugging Face CLI.

 Follow these steps to request access to the `meta-llama/Meta-Llama-3.1-8B-Instruct` model:

 !!! info "LLM Recommendation"